Skip to main content

 • Cleaning cloth and bucket to thoroughly clean the door first: The surface must be free of dust and grease for your paint to hold well.

-• Masking tape for masking the door frame: It is best to remove the masking tape when the paint is not yet dry so that you get a clean edge.
+• Masking tape for masking the door frame: It is best to always remove the masking tape when the paint is not yet dry so that you get a clean edge.

 • plastic drop cloth or newspaper: To protect your floor under the frame.